-JJJ.
+SS.
 ITS Asset Management Tool

 1.0 Description.
-For all locations where any ITS (Intelligent Transportation System) components are modified or added, the contractor shall be responsible for populating and updating Commission's ITS Assets Management Tool. fiber management tool to reflect the final condition of the entire ITS system within the project limits as shown on the plans.
-Updating shall be performed by Commission approved staff (currently NexusWorx).
+For all locations where any MoDOT and other agency's ITS (Intelligent Transportation System) components are modified or added, the contractor shall be responsible for populating and updating Commission's ITS and Signal Network Asset Management Tool (currently NexusWorx) to reflect the final condition of the entire ITS system within the project limits as shown on the plans.
+Updating shall be performed by the Commission approved staff (currently the Byers Engineering; Doug Stanford at Doug.Stanford@BYERS.COM).

-2.1 Contractor shall provide any relevant notes to a specific location that can be entered into the tool to aid in the understanding of the device configuration and location.
-At a minimum, this will include providing the required latitude and longitude coordinates of each pull box, DMS, CCTV, node cabinet, conduit, cable, and fiber, along with any serial numbers and/or identification information.
-The Contractor shall locate the conduit every 100 feet using a GIS locating device that is accurate to the nearest foot.
+- 2.1 The Contractor shall provide the final construction as-built plans and any relevant notes to the Commission approved contractor (currently the Byers Engineering) via an email and carbon copy the SL Construction staff and ITS group at SLITS@modot.mo.gov for input into the ITS Asset Management Tool.
+The relevant notes for each modified or new location shall aid in the understanding of the device configuration and location details.
+At a minimum, this will include providing the required latitude and longitude coordinates of each pull box, DMS, CCTV, node cabinet, conduit, cable, and fiber, along with any serial numbers and/or identification information for any new, relocated or otherwise changed by this project.
+The Contractor shall locate the conduit every 100 feet using a GPS locating device that is accurate to the nearest foot.
 The Contractor shall provide a GIS based map of the conduit route and a complete listing of all of map coordinates in an electronic format.
-Population of the fiber management tool will be required for all devices that have been installed to date as well as any devices installed under this contract.

-2.2 Other agency's ITS assets such as conduit, fiber cable, Cat-E cable, cabinet, pull box, etc. within MoDOT Right-Of-Way shall be highlighted including in a polygon in the ITS Asset Management Tool so it can be clearly identified for future references.

-2.3 The contractor shall furnish to Commission approved staff a copy of the final plans relevant to all of the ITS components in Visio and/or Microstation formats, if relevant.

-2.4 The contractor shall be provided one licensed read-only access login by Commission before work begins.
+Population of the ITS Asset Management Tool will be required for all new, relocated and modified devices improved under this contract. - 2.2 Other agency's ITS assets such as conduit, fiber cable, Cat-E cable, cabinet, pull box, etc. within MoDOT Right-Of-Way shall be highlighted including in a polygon in the ITS Asset Management Tool so it can be clearly identified for future references. - 2.3 The contractor shall furnish to Commission approved staff a copy of the final plans relevant to all of the ITS components in Visio and/or Microstation formats, if relevant. - 2.4 The contractor shall be provided one licensed read-only access login by Commission before work begins. - 2.5 A PDF and Visio format of all relevant fiber splicing drawings shall be provided to the Commission approved contractor for posting into the Tool's perspective ITS and Signal cabinets.

-3.0 Acceptance Testing.
+3.0 Acceptance.

-3.1 All entries and updates shall be completely entered and available for use within 30 days from final acceptance of the project.
+3.1 All entries and updates shall be completely entered and available for use within 30 days from substantial completion of construction of the project.

-3.2 Commission staff shall verify population of the fiber management tool, including accuracy and completeness of details for each component prior to acceptance and payment.

-4.0 Measurement and Payment.
-Measurement and Payment for items covered by this specification include the population and acceptance testing, in addition to all materials and equipment necessary for a fully operational system.
+- 3.2 Commission staff shall verify population of the ITS Asset Management Tool within 10 working days, including accuracy and completeness of details for each component prior to acceptance and payment. - 4.0 Measurement and Payment.
+Measurement and Payment for items covered by this specification include the population and correction of inaccuracies, in addition to all materials and equipment necessary complete the updates to the ITS Asset Management Tool which shall be coordinated and paid to the Commission approved staff (currently the Byers Engineering).